-Learn everything you need to know about wedding videography and the right approach – from styles, lighting, choosing cameras and lenses to how to capture every special moment of a wedding.
+Learn everything you need to know about wedding videography and the proper approach – from styles, lighting, choosing cameras and lenses to how to capture every special moment of a wedding.

 Camera Lens & Wedding Videography

-Every wedding has special moments full of emotions, joyful laughter, and promises whispered to the heart.
-Capturing these for a videographer is a real challenge.
-They should have the right equipment, especially the camera body and lens, at the right moment and place, because these moments only happen once.
+Every wedding has special moments full of emotion, joyful laughter, and whispered promises from the heart.
+Capturing these for a videographer is a true challenge.
+They should have the right equipment, especially the camera body and lens, at the right moment and place, because these moments happen only once.

-Most of us don't know how to shoot professional blockbuster films, but we know exactly what kind of films we like and which we don't.
+Most of us do not know how to make professional blockbuster films, but we know exactly what kind of films we like and which we do not.
 Whether you hire a videographer or are one yourself, defining your desired style is extremely important.
-This decision should be your personal choice and fit your personality and the theme of your wedding day.
+This decision should be personal and fit your character and the theme of your wedding day.

 The chosen style mainly determines which camera lens you need for this event.
 Some of the most common styles and the suitable lenses are explained below: